All Blog Posts

 Illustration of Christ the Redeemer statue in Brazil holding a laptop - Cookiebot CMP

-Any data collection or processing within Brazil is protected by the LGPD, even from data processors outside of the country.
+Any data collection or processing within Brazil is protected by the LGPD, even from data processors located outside of the country.

 What is the LGPD in Brazil?